Hapus/Hapus_docs/API_Docs/REST_API_Documentation.md

 			<td>200: Success</td>
 			<td>PDF generated</td>
 			<td>
 				We return the generated PDF.
-See [here](http://stackoverflow.com/a/2186644) for an explanation of how to do this.
+See [here]: (http://stackoverflow.com/a/2186644) for an explanation of how to do this.
 			</td>
 		</tr>
 	</tbody>